Stanley decompositions of modules of covariants: Introduction

 \subsection{Complications with the orthogonal group}

-As mentioned earlier, when $H = \GL(V)$ or $\Sp(V)$, our results encompass all modules of covariants $(\C[W] \otimes U)^H$, where $U$ is any rational representation of $H$.
-When $H = \O(V)$, however, it seems that a fully general Stanley decomposition via jellyfish may be out of reach, and so we restrict our attention to modules of covariants where $U$ is an exterior power of $V$.
+Unlike the case where $H = \GL(V)$ or $\Sp(V)$, for $H = \O(V)$ it seems that a Stanley decomposition of $M_\sigma$ for arbitrary $\sigma$ (rather than only exterior powers of $V$) may be beyond the reach of our jellyfish approach.
 There are several complications that arise in the $\O(V)$ case; these difficulties can already be glimpsed from the standard monomial theory in~\cite{Jackson}, discussed above.
-Because $\O(V)$ is disconnected and certain irreducible representations contain two independent highest weight vectors, it is not quite true in general that $\C[W]^N$ is the multiplicity-free direct sum of modules of covariants.
-For this reason, the author of~\cite{Jackson} imposes the condition $\dim V > 2n$ in the orthogonal case.
-(The same condition is imposed in the subsequent paper~\cite{HKL}.)
-This condition automatically excludes all non-free modules of covariants, which are the only ones of interest for us in the present paper.
-Therefore we have adapted the arguments of~\cite{Jackson} (particularly the notion of ``split'' monomial generators) to the orthogonal group, as far as possible (see Definition~\ref{def:split O} below).
+Because $\O(V)$ is disconnected and certain irreducible representations contain two independent highest weight vectors, it is not true in general that $\C[W]^N$ is the multiplicity-free direct sum of the $M_\sigma$'s.
+For this reason, Jackson~\cite{Jackson} imposes the condition $\dim V > 2n$ in the orthogonal case.
+(The same condition is imposed in the closely related paper~\cite{HKL}.)
+This condition automatically excludes all non-free modules of covariants, which are the only ones of real interest for us in the present paper.
+Therefore we have adapted the arguments of~\cite{Jackson} (particularly the notion of ``split'' monomial generators) to the orthogonal group in our special case where $U_\sigma = \Wedge^m V$ (see Definition~\ref{def:split O} and Lemma~\ref{lemma:Ok standard monomials}).

-An even more serious difficulty is the fact that the irreducible representations $U_\tau$ of $\O(V)$ have an especially complicated structure as quotients of $\GL(V)$-representations, due to the \emph{orthogonal trace relations} which arise whenever the partition $\tau$ has more than one column in its Young diagram; see~\cite{KingWelshOrthogonal}.
-These trace relations seem to be incompatible with our approach to defining jellyfish in terms of lattice paths.
-Another difference between $\O(V)$ and the other two groups (see Section~\ref{sub:Wallach}) is that its associated Lie algebra (via Howe duality) is $\g = \sp_{2n}$, which is not simply laced, and whose poset of positive noncompact roots is \emph{not} isomorphic to the poset $\P$.
+An even more serious difficulty is the fact that the irreducible representations $U_\sigma$ of $\O(V)$ have an especially complicated structure as quotients of $\GL(V)$-representations, due to the \emph{orthogonal trace relations} which arise whenever the partition $\sigma$ has more than one column in its Young diagram; see~\cite{KingWelshOrthogonal}.
+These trace relations seem to be incompatible with our approach using jellyfish.